Why Rosencrantz & Guildenstern Must Die: Notes on Asimov on Hamlet, Part 6

 Although Claudius committed premeditated murder in the poisoning of his brother, with the intention of usurping the throne, one might argue that after viewing The Mousetrap, the play-within-the-play meant to catch the conscience of the king, we notice that instead of saying that the murderer is brother to the king, Hamlet says the murderer in the play is "nephew to the king."
 This makes Hamlet's words, and the play, seem more like a threat on the life of Claudius than a trap to catch the conscience of the king.

 Some might be distracted and claim that Claudius is only acting in self-defense when he sends a seemingly-threatening Hamlet to his death.
-But that would be to miss the forest for the trees (or in other words, to miss the larger picture).
+But that would be to miss the larger picture.
 Claudius wants to kill Hamlet because he finally realizes during the play that Hamlet seems to know about the poisoning.
 Yes, it seems Hamlet's words are a threat, but more importantly, Claudius realizes his secret may soon be revealed.
 That's why, shortly thereafter, in the prayer scene, Claudius tries to pray to heaven for forgiveness, but realizes he will not be forgiven because he is unwilling to give up what he gained by the murder.

 Given that realization, confessing the murder of his brother and the usurping of the throne doesn't seem an attractive option at all.
 So he must get rid of Hamlet, who seems to know his secret.